 European Commission Approves Zynquista, First Dual SGLT Inhibitor for T1D

-Just last month, the FDA declined to approve the same drug, citing safety concerns around possible increased risk of DKA.
+Just last month, the U.S. Food and Drug Administration (FDA) declined to approve the same drug, citing safety concerns around possible increased risk of DKA.
 Preliminary recommendations from the Committee for Medicinal Products for Human Use (CHMP) in Europe had been considerably more positive than the recommendations from the FDA Advisory Committee in the United States.
 The FDA did not issue an outright rejection, but a “Complete Response Letter” likely asking for further data and risk management.
 Lexicon and Sanofi have announced that they will “work closely with the FDA to determine the appropriate next steps” for an approval of Zynquista in the United States.

-To learn more about all the great T1D research being funded by JDRF, visit their research and impact page here.
+To learn more about all the great type 1 diabetes (T1D) research being funded by JDRF, visit their research and impact page here.